flexera-public/policy_templates/cost/azure/schedule_instance/README.md

 ## What It Does

-This Policy Template allows you to schedule start and stop times for your instance, along with the option to delete instance, update and delete schedule.
+This policy schedules Azure virtual machines to start and stop at specific times based on a configuration stored in the virtual machine's tags.
+The user can also perform a variety of ad hoc actions on the virtual machine from the incident page.

 ## How To Use